li-lab-genetics/MetaSTAARlite-Tutorial/README.md

 ### Step 2.C: Generate variant summary statistics for custom mask using MetaSTAARlite Worker
 #### Script: <a href="MetaSTAARlite_worker_Custom_Mask.r">**MetaSTAARlite_worker_Custom_Mask.r**</a>
-Generate and store variant summary statistics (*score statistics*, *functional annotations* and *sparse weighted LD matrices*) for user-defined custom masks of rare variants using the MetaSTAARlite package. <br>
+Generate and store variant summary statistics (*score statistics*, *functional annotations*, and *sparse weighted LD matrices*) for user-defined custom masks of rare variants using the MetaSTAARlite package. <br>
 #### Input: aGDS files, the STAAR null model, and the custom mask definition file.
 For more details, please see the R script.
 #### Output: Rdata files with the user-defined names for custom masks.
 An example file for a list of custom masks (5-column "CHR-POS-REF-ALT-MaskName" format) in the *LDLR* locus is given in <a href="custom_mask_LDLR.csv">`custom_mask_LDLR.csv`</a>.